CodeSmell/annotation_sandbox/README.md

 ### Run Time processing
 There is also a handler that uses Reflection to analyze classes at runtime.
 The current handler, `FooBarAnnotationRuntimeHandler` looks for all classes in the classpath that have a method annotated with `FooBar` and invokes the method.
-The current handler assumes that the classes with have a default constructor and that the method annotated with `FooBar` does not have any arguments.
+The current handler assumes that the classes will have a default constructor and that the method annotated with `FooBar` does not have any arguments.